-As the brown leaves start to fall, and the temperatures continue to drop, at least in my part of the world, we find more reason to stay indoors and cozy up to warm fires and central heating.
-However, there are still many gaming exhibits, expos and festivals, developer conferences and LAN parties taking place that are worth leaving the house for.
+The flowers are blooming, the sun is showing its bright face more frequently and the temperatures are slowly increasing again.
+The smell of Spring is in the air, as well as the many gaming exhibits, expos and festivals, developer conferences and LAN parties taking place all around the globe.
 Below, I have created a detailed guide of some exciting, upcoming events that you might find worth your time looking into.
 You may even spot me at one of them!

-During the Easter Bank Holiday in April next year, the NEC in Birmingham will once again open its doors to what is considered the
+During the Easter Bank Holiday in April this year, the NEC in Birmingham will once again open its doors to what is considered the

 Glastonbury of Gaming - Insomnia, the largest LAN party in the UK and a gaming festival of sorts.
 Just like with any

 other gaming festival, there will be many different exhibits, including the hottest AAA and indie titles, a retro zone, tabletop